Last updated: March, 1 2021

 - Increasing the number of customers who use our Services through marketing and advertising [consent where required, or legitimate interests]

-- Sending marketing communications, in line with your communication preferences [consent and in some cases, depending on location, with existing customers, legitimate interests]
+- Sending marketing communications, in line with your communication preferences [consent and in some cases, depending on location or legitimate interests]

 - Providing our Services to our Customers [legitimate interests and performance of a contract]